Raise Your Glass: Music video

-Synopsis

-The music video has scenes that include a skateboarding setting, which is reminiscent of Pink's debut music video for "There You Go," and a scene in a high school prom where Pink sniffs under her arm, the same thing she did in the music video for "Get the Party Started."
-The final scenes show a girl crying during her graduation, a reference to Pink's success in delivering her message after years since her debut.

-In several sequences Pink is shown depicting the iconography of Rosie the Riveter on the "We Can Do It!" poster.

-The video was released on Pink's official website Tuesday, November 1, 2010, at 6PM EST.

 Live performances

 "Raise Your Glass" serves as the opening song of The Truth About Love Tour.
 Pink performed the song live at American Music Awards of 2010 at Nokia Theatre in Los Angeles.
+It has also been added to Pink's Beautiful Trauma Tour, Pink Summer Carnival, and Trustfall Tour.

 Other versions

 In 2011, the Maccabeats, an a cappella group from Yeshiva University, did a parody of the song called "Purim Song", referring to Jewish holiday Purim.
 "Purim Song" charted in the top 10 of Billboard's Comedy Digital Songs.